RuthyL/Raindrops/README.txt

-In this game, there will be raindrops falling from the top.
-At the bottom there will be a catcher, which the player will be in control of using the left and right arrow keys.
+In this game, there will be raindrops falling from the cloud at the top of the screen.
+Your catcher, controlled by the mouse, will be a little girl with her mouth open, ready to catch the incoming drops.
+To level up, you have to catch 20 drops while still having lives left.
+Each time you level up, the speed of the raindrops increases, and the game gets harder.
-If the player doesn't catch a certain number of raindrops in a determined period of time, he/she loses the game.
-The player has three lives, or three chances to win.
+When you lose all of your lives, it is game over.